-This fresh mango salsa recipe is ready in under 30 minutes, tastes amazing, and is super easy to make.
-It has the perfect balance of sweet and spicy flavors to dazzle your taste buds.
+This mango pico de gallo recipe is ready in under 30 minutes, tastes amazing, and is super easy to make.
+This fresh summer dip has the perfect balance of sweet and spicy flavors to dazzle your taste buds.

-This fruit salsa is made with sweet, juicy mangoes rather than tomatoes--like a traditional salsa.
+This mango pico is made with sweet, juicy mangoes instead of tomatoes, like traditional salsa.

-You may be thinking the tropical fruit doesn’t belong in salsa--but it absolutely does!
+You may be thinking the tropical fruit doesn’t belong in pico de gallo, but it absolutely does!

-Mango salsa is made with 5 main ingredients tossed together with lime juice. chili powder. and salt.
-The results are a ridiculously delicious fruit salsa you won’t want to stop eating.
+Mango pico is made with 5 main ingredients tossed together with lime juice, chili powder, and salt.
+The results are a ridiculously delicious fruit salsa you won’t be able to stop eating.

 Ingredients notes and substitutes

-- Mangoes.
-I used honey mangoes, which are also known as ataulfo mangoes.
-They are the best variety for this recipe because there are no strings.
-So, I do not suggest using another variety.
+- Mangoes – I used honey mangoes, which are also known as ataulfo mangoes.
+They are the best variety for this recipe because there are no strings, but you can use what you have on hand.

-- Bell pepper.
-Red bell pepper is sweet and adds color to the salsa.
+- Bell pepper – I went with red bell pepper for the sweet crunch and pop of red color.
 To substitute, replace with green, yellow, or orange bell pepper.
 Or try roasted bell peppers instead.

-- Onion.
-Red onion is best for this recipe.
-However, white onion or green onions can be used as a replacement.
+- Onion – Red onion is best for this recipe.
+However, a small white onion or green onions can be used as a replacement.

 If you were wondering what honey mangoes look like, below are the 3 honey mangoes I used for this recipe.

-Alphonso mangoes are similar to honey mangoes and also a good choice.
+Alphonso mangoes are similar to honey mangoes and are another good choice.